schofida/mlod-enhancements/mlod-new-heroic-paths.md

 (GIANTBLOODED heroic path feat)

-_Prerequisite: Minimum level of 12 and the Towering Presence giantblooded heroic path feat._
+_Prerequisite: Minimum level of 12 and the Enormous Size giantblooded heroic path feat._

 Over time, you learn to master your oversized frame and can propel yourself with long strides.
 You gain the following benefits: